|

 and once again owned the Billboard list.
 Thanks to

 recently rediscovered tapes, more CDs are on the way.
-It’s
+Its

 safe to assume that they, too, will crown the charts.